AudiovisualMetadataPlatform/mico/README.md

 All three services have to use the same user and password combination (for testing: "mico"/"mico").

+## Debian Repository

+A complete binary installation for development can be setup using custom-built packages that we offer in the MICO Debian repository.

+### 1. Setup Debian Jessie

+To install these packages, first setup a basic installation of Debian Jessie (testing).
+For example, you can start with the latest [Debian Network Installation Image](http://cdimage.debian.org/cdimage/daily-builds/daily/arch-latest/amd64/iso-cd/).
+For MICO, a plain installation is sufficient, i.e. no special package preselection is needed.

+Note: please do not use the username "mico", as it will later be created by the setup process.

+### 2. Add MICO Repository

+Add

+    deb http://apt.mico-project.eu/ mico main non-free contrib

+in your sources.list

+All packages are signed with a with a gpg-key (Key-ID: AD261C57), to avoid warnings by apt-get either install the mico-apt-key package or fetch the key from http://apt.mico-project.eu/apt-repo.key yourself:

+    wget -O- http://apt.mico-project.eu/apt-repo.key | sudo apt-key add -

+### 3. Install MICO Platform

+To install the MICO platform, fetch the most recent package list and install the package "mico-platform" as follows:

+    apt-get update
+    apt-get install mico-platform

+The installation will interactively ask you a few questions regarding a MICO user to be created and the hostname to use for accessing the system.
+Please take your time to carefully configure these values.
+Especially, make sure you remember the MICO password you entered.

+### 4. Access MICO Platform

+Web Interface:

+The Debian installation comes with a single entry-point for accessing the Web interfaces of those services that provide it.
+It is available at http://<host>/.
+If the server is accessible from outside the development environment, please make sure to further protect this page by e.g. a firewall or changes to the lighttpd configuration, as it contains the login details for the MICO user.

+Sample Service:

+The Debian installation also includes a sample service implemented in C++ that is used for demonstrating the platform functionality.
+This service is capable of transforming text contained in JPEG and PNG images into plain text using the tesseract OCR library.
+Try it out as follows:

+    mico_ocr_service <host> <user> <password>

+starts the service in the current terminal session.
+Replace <host>, <user>, and <password> with the values you provided in the configuration phase.
+If you then access the broker web interface, the service and its dependencies should be shown.

+Inject Content:

+A simple C++ command line tool is also provided for injecting content into the platform for analysis.
+It can be used as follows:

+    mico_inject <host> <user> <password> <files...>

+where <files...> is one or more paths to files in the local file system.
+The call will inject a single content item, with a content part for each file given as argument.

 ## VirtualBox Image

 A complete installation for development is currently provided as VirtualBox image.
 It only has a single user "mico" with